 This cream offers all the glycolic acid benefits that we know and love, but with a soothing formulation that may be more apt for sensitive skin, thanks to hyaluronic acid, vitamin E, and chamomile.

 If aging is your specific concern, reach for this pick from Juice Beauty.
-Vitamins, peptides, and green apple promise to firm skin and delay and prevent fine lines and wrinkles.
+Vitamins, peptides, and green apple are meant to firm skin and delay and prevent fine lines and wrinkles.

-This moisturizer includes a special time-release form of glycolic acid, which helps treat your skin throughout the whole day as you wear it.
-Thanks to the star ingredient, it works against fine lines and wrinkles while providing hydration, smoothness, and radiance.
+This moisturizer includes a special time-release form of glycolic acid, which helps treat your skin throughout the whole day as you wear it, according to the brand.
+Its star ingredient, glycolic acid, works against fine lines and wrinkles while providing smoothness and radiance.

 Glytone is a brand that specializes in glycolic acid-infused skincare products.
 This cream has a stunning 20% free acid value, so you know it's powerful and effective.
 There's also monoi butter and sweet almond oil to moisturize.
 Just be sure to use sunscreen after you apply this, as acids might make your skin more prone to the sun's harmful UV rays.

-This moisturizing night cream is a new launch from Dermalogica.
-It utilizes glycolic acid to refine skin overnight as you sleep.
+This moisturizing night cream from Dermalogica utilizes glycolic acid to refine skin overnight as you sleep.
 Simply apply to clean skin before hitting the hay, and the brand promises you'll wake up with a brighter and better-looking complexion.

 Whichever formula and brand you decide to go with, make sure you're applying sunscreen afterward.
 Not to sound like a broken record, but glycolic acid can increase the skin's sensitivity to the sun.
 Make sure you're harnessing all of its benefits without added sun damage.